Content from Introduction to OpenRefine

 For example, cleaning it, processing it, converting it or analyzing it?
 Do you have an idea what problems could arise when working with data, especially external data?

-Good data organization is the foundation of any research project.
+Before you can answer research questions, you first need to understand and clean your data.
 In the humanities, you might work with lists of artworks, artists, historical events, or other information collected from museums, archives, or fieldwork.
 Often, this data is stored in spreadsheets or tables, and at first glance, it may seem tidy.
 But as you look closer, you may notice small issues: names spelled in different ways, missing details, or dates written in various formats.
 These challenges are common and can make it difficult to analyze or share your data.

 OpenRefine is a free, open-source tool designed to help you work with messy data.
 Think of OpenRefine as a workbench for your data, a place where you can clean, organize, and explore information, even if you have no technical background.
 OpenRefine runs locally on your computer and opens in your web browser, providing a user-friendly interface that guides you through each step.
-Working in your web browser might be confusing, but nothing of your data will be in the internet, everything runs local.
+Working in your web browser might be confusing, but nothing from your dataset is sent to the internet — everything runs locally on your computer.

 Our Dataset

-Much of your time as a researcher will be spent in the initial cleaning stage, where you need to organize and clean your data before you can analyze it.
+In many digital humanities projects, a significant amount of time is spent preparing and cleaning data before analysis.
 It’s not always the most exciting part, but it is essential.
 With OpenRefine, you will learn how to think about data organization and develop practices for more effective data cleaning.
-By the end of this lesson, you will feel confident using OpenRefine to clean, explore, and analyze your own data.
+By the end of this lesson, participants will be able to clean, explore, and analyze structured cultural heritage data.
 You don’t need to be a technical expert, just curious and willing to try something new.

 Discussion